ibm-watson-data-lab/watson-recipe-bot-nodejs-janusgraph/README.md

 1. Multi-user support - the original application supported only a single user interacting with the bot at a time.
 This application supports multiple users interacting with the bot at the same time.
 2. JanusGraph integration - this application adds JanusGraph integration for caching 3rd party API calls and storing each user's chat history (the ingredients, cuisines, and recipes they have selected).
 3. Additional Watson Conversation intent - this application adds a "favorites" intent which allows a user to request their favorite recipes based on the history stored in Graph.
-4. Recommendations - this application uses the Gremlin query language, supported by IBM Graph, to recommend recipes to users based on selected ingredients or cuisines.
+4. Recommendations - this application uses the Gremlin query language, supported by JanusGraph, to recommend recipes to users based on selected ingredients or cuisines.

 ## Getting Started